wbermel3rd/TastyTalks/tastytalks/README.md

 post a recipe, ask questions, and comment on other people's posts, all while displaying their origin region.

+**Instructions to Run**

+Instructions to run:
+- cd into tastytalks
+- properly install nodejs online, then subsequently call "npm install -g npm" to install npm
+    - running in the cli "node -v" should return the version of node
+- npm install firebase
+- npm install @vue/cli
+- run "npm run serve" in the cli, and go to the localhost port in the browser that it is hosted at

 ## Front End
 ### Dev Requirements:
 Node.js